Apricot Benefits, Nutrition, Uses, Recipes, Side Effects and FAQs

 Nutritionally speaking, the two fruits are very similar with a few minute differences.
 Gram for gram, apricots are slightly higher in calories, protein, carbohydrates and fiber.
 Apricots also contain more vitamin A and vitamin C, although the two contain comparable amounts of other micronutrients, like vitamin E and vitamin K.

-How to Eat
+How to eat

 Apricots are easy to enjoy and full of flavor.
-If eating it raw, simply wash it and feel free to consume the entire fruit, skin and all.
-You can use a spoon to help gently pull out the large stone, or apricot kernels, found in the middle of the fruit.
+If eating the fruit raw, simply wash it and feel free to consume the entire fruit, skin and all, to get all the apricot benefits.

 If you’re feeling a little creative, there are plenty of ways to enjoy apricots other than just chowing down on the whole fruit.
 Some of the most common ways to use apricots include making apricot baked goods and sweets, as well as salads, salsas and even meat dishes.

 Additionally, instead of going for the store-bought dried apricots, you can even try drying them at home.
-Simply use a dehydrator or put them in the oven, bake at the lowest setting for 10–12 hours and enjoy!
+Simply use a dehydrator, or put them in the oven, bake at the lowest setting for 10-12 hours and enjoy!

 Although apricot seeds are often enjoyed as a sweet snack, bitter apricot seeds can contain a large amount of amygdalin, a compound that can raise cyanide levels when consumed in excess.
 If eating apricot seeds, be sure to opt for the sweet variety to avoid potential toxicity.

 Additionally, while dried apricots are high in many beneficial nutrients, they’re also high in carbohydrates and calories, which can lead to weight gain and a spike in blood sugar.
-Keep your intake in moderation and go for fresh apricots whenever possible to avoid overdoing it.
+Keep your intake in moderation, and go for fresh apricots whenever possible to avoid overdoing it.

 Some people may also experience food allergy symptoms after eating apricots.
 If you suspect that you may have an allergy to apricots or have any adverse side effects after eating them, discontinue use and talk to your doctor.